zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 The `runningStatus` is a filter which will be applied to the query.
 This allows several views to be created over a single cache, each presenting a potentially different data set.

-<a name="working-with-data-observable-map-filter"></a>
-## Observable map &amp; filter
+## Observable map & filter

 In many cases, you may want to shape your data to fit the view you are binding to.
 There are many cases where this is useful:

-- Shaping data to match the contract of a control (data points of a chart, for instance)
+* Shaping data to match the contract of a control (data points of a chart, for instance)
-- Adding a computed property to a model object
+* Adding a computed property to a model object
-- Filtering data on the client based on a property
+* Filtering data on the client based on a property

 The recommended approach to these cases is to use the `map` and `filter` methods found in the <a href="https://github.com/stevesanderson/knockout-projections" target="_blank">Knockout projections</a> library, included in the SDK.